gonX/dustforce-wiki/website/_mechanics/basics/02-terminology.md

 {:.no_toc}
 ### Mapler Slide
-A technique to retain speed longer on ceilings.
+A technique to extend ceiling runs to retain speed for longer and/or travel farther.

 See [Mapler Slides](#mapler-slides)